 A Voice of Many: Modern Slavery Today

-March 8th is International Women’s Day, and this year, we invite you to learn more about the realities of human trafficking and modern slavery that represent a sad figure of women impacted by these horrible crimes.
+July 30th is World Day Against Trafficking in Persons, and this year we invite you to learn more about the realities of human trafficking and modern slavery that represent a sad figure for children impacted by these horrible crimes.
 By reading and sharing this story to help raise much-needed awareness to encourage governments, local authorities, companies, charities and individuals to do what they can to address the problem.

 We start with Zimal’s story to illustrate the realities of modern slavery.